Asian shares decline ahead of Fed decision on interest rates | Headlines

 Bond yields mostly edged higher.
 The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.56 percent from 3.52 percent on late Monday and is trading at its highest level since 2011.

-The yield on the two-year Treasury, which tends to follow expectations for Fed action, held steady at 3.95 percent, hovering around its highest level since 2007.
+The yield on the 2-year Treasury, which tends to follow expectations for Fed action, held steady at 3.95 percent, hovering around its highest level since 2007.

 Stocks have been slumping and Treasury yields rising as the Fed raises the cost of borrowing money in hopes of slowing down the hottest inflation in four decades.